olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Step Two - Name your Control Plane

 Give your [Control Plane](/docs/tyk-cloud/glossary/glossary/#control-plane) a name.
-Again, this is up to you and you may already have an infrastructure you want to re-create in Tyk-Cloud.
+Again, this is up to you and you may already have an infrastructure you want to re-create in Tyk Cloud.

 {{< note success >}}
 **Note**
-For this release of Tyk-Cloud, you can only have one Control Plane per Environment.
+For this release of Tyk Cloud, you can only have one Control Plane per Environment.
 {{< /note >}}

 ## Step Three - Configure your first Edge Gateway